oyvindberg/typo/site-in/type-safety/typo-types.md

 ## Unknown types

-You may also come across column types typo doesn't know how to handle yet.
+You may also come across column types Typo doesn't know how to handle yet.
 You will see warnings in the log at generation-time like this:
 ```
 typo: Couldn't translate type from relation pg_catalog.pg_statistic_ext_data column stxdndistinct with type Some(pg_ndistinct).
 Falling back to text